jalmanzar/PythonLearning/week2hw/PALINREADME.md

 And a possible palindrome could look like this: ttureecceerutt

 I'm only using the even counts because I can guarantee a palindrome with an even number of instances for every character.
 If I'm being liberal with the use of the word "character" here, I can include numbers and special characters like a period, but I'll get there later and only use letters for now.
-This also opens up the option of giving the user of this hypothetical program the option to take a character with an uneven count and place exactly one of those to "divide" the palindrome.
+This also opens up the option of giving the user of this hypothetical program the option to take a character with an uneven count and place that subset in the center to "divide" the palindrome.

 But okay before these thoughts leave me, solving that by hand was kinda cool.